connectrpc/connect-es/README.md

 [Protocol Buffers](https://github.com/bufbuild/protobuf-es) for the schema, and implements RPC (remote procedure calls) with three protocols: The widely available gRPC and gRPC-web, and Connect's [own protocol](https://connect.build/docs/protocol/), optimized for the web.
-This gives you unparalleled interoperability with type-safety end to end.
+This gives you unparalleled interoperability with full-stack type-safety.

 To get started, head over to the [docs](https://connect.build/docs/web/getting-started) for a tutorial.
 You will also find API documentation and best practices there.